Marzensi/Battleship-game/README.md

 # Battleship-game

 A guessing game.
-Player "shots" at the ocomputer ships which are hidden, and the objective of the game is to destroy the computer's fleet.
+Player "shots" at the ships which are hidden on the game board, and the objective of the game is to destroy the fleet.

 (JavaScript, CSS, HTML)